CRMSB/PAPER_subspace_MESE/README.md

-Subspace_MESE.jl is a Julia package that implements the subspace reconstruction for an accelerated MESE sequence for Bruker scanner (**PV6.0.1**).
+Subspace_MESE.jl is a Julia package that implements the subspace reconstruction for an accelerated MESE sequence for Bruker scanner (**PV6.0.1 / PV360 3.5 and 3.6**).
 The reconstruction can be performed using MRIReco.jl (or BART for comparison purpose) with 3 subspaces generated with :
 - a calibration area
 - mono-exponential dictionary